ocello3/playground/src/20230315/readme.md

 - create timeline
 - considered to use the Envelope class of Tone and convert animation frame rate by Draw class, but it looks unavailable.

+## 2023/3/22

+- create rate_1 and rate_2
+- need to re-check relatiionshipt between scale_1vs2and3/scale_2vs3 and scales